Tener/haskore-guide/doc/wow_1.markdown

 	   serial, parallel :: Temporal.C a => [medium a] -> medium a
 	   serial1, parallel1 :: [medium a] -> medium a

+Remember in Melody, there's a `prim` function that construct Music.T note ?

+in Melody

+	note :: Pitch.T -> Duration.T -> attr -> T attr
+	note p d' nas = Medium.prim (Music.Atom d' (Just (Note nas p)))

+`note` raise the Music.Primitive type constructed from `Music.Atom to the Music.T` type, since `Music.T` _transforms to_ (need a better word) `CtrlMediumList.T` which is an instance of Medium. `prim` instantiated in `Medium.Controllel.List` simply put the `Medium.Controllel.List.Primitive` constructor to it's parameter, and the circle of type transformation is complete.

 What is Midi?
 --------------

-Instead of reading the specifications, Midi can be think of World of Warcraft ( or your favorite RPG here ) 's action bars.
+Instead of reading the specifications, Midi can be think of as World of Warcraft ( or your favorite RPG here ) 's action bars.
 You have several action bars ( called channels ) available to you at all time, and different buttons can be placed arbitrarily in each bar ( defining instruments inside a channel ).
 You then invoke your actions by pressing on the icon ( midi events are send to channels then mapped to instruments and played ).

 I could be seriously wrong here, but it's a model that works for me.